freud-sensei/headline_classification/README.md

 # dummy-kosts

-This model is a fine-tuned version of [klue/bert-base](https://huggingface.co/klue/bert-base) on an unknown dataset.
+This model is a fine-tuned version of [klue/bert-base](https://huggingface.co/klue/bert-base) on [klue/ynat](https://huggingface.co/datasets/klue/viewer/ynat).
 It achieves the following results on the evaluation set:
 - Loss: 0.6433
 - Accuracy: 0.8642

-## Model description

-More information needed

-## Intended uses & limitations

-More information needed

-## Training and evaluation data

-More information needed

 ## Training procedure